pimutils/vdirsyncer/docs/supported.rst

 Radicale
 --------

-Radicale is a very lightweight server, however, it intentionally doesn't implement the CalDAV and CardDAV standards completely, which might lead to issues even with very well-written clients.
+Radicale_ is a very lightweight server, however, it intentionally doesn't implement the CalDAV and CardDAV standards completely, which might lead to issues even with very well-written clients.
 Apart from its non-conformity with standards, there are multiple other problems with its code quality and the way it is maintained.

-That said, vdirsyncer is continuously tested against the git version and the latest PyPI release of Radicale_.
+That said, vdirsyncer is continuously tested against the git version and the latest PyPI release of Radicale.

 - Vdirsyncer can't create collections on Radicale.
 - Radicale doesn't `support time ranges in the calendar-query of CalDAV